 c.
 Only the principal of a school may recommend expulsion to the Superintendent.
-In the case of a charter school student, the charter-school principal shall make the expulsion recommendation to the charter school's governing body and, if the governing body approves the recommendation, the governing body shall forward it to the Superintendent.
+In the case of a charter school student, the charter-school principal makes a request to the charter school's governing body, which may submit a recommendation to the Superintendent.